Special Operations Executive: The Netherlands

 Section N of SOE ran operations in the Netherlands.
 They committed some of SOE's worst blunders in security, which allowed the Germans to capture many agents and much sabotage material, in what the Germans called the 'Englandspiel'.
-SOE ignored the absence of security checks in radio transmissions, and other warnings that the Germans were running the supposed resistance networks.
+SOE ignored the absence of security checks in radio transmissions and other warnings that the Germans were running the supposed resistance networks.
 A total of 50 agents were caught by the Germans and brought to Camp Haaren in the South of the Netherlands.
 Five captured men managed to escape from the camp.
 Two of them, Pieter Dourlein and Ben Ubbink, escaped on 29 August 1943 and found their way to Switzerland.
 There, the Netherlands Embassy sent messages over their controlled sets to England that SOE Netherlands was compromised.
-SOE set up new elaborate networks, which continued to operate until the Netherlands were liberated at the end of the war.
-In September 1944, as allied military forces were advancing into the Netherlands, the remaining captured SOE agents were taken by the Germans from Camp Haaren to Mauthausen concentration camp and executed.
+SOE set up new elaborate networks, which continued to operate until the Netherlands was liberated at the end of the war.
+In September 1944, as Allied military forces were advancing into the Netherlands, the remaining captured SOE agents were taken by the Germans from Camp Haaren to Mauthausen concentration camp and executed.

 From September 1944 to April 1945, eight Jedburgh teams were also active in the Netherlands.
-The first team, code named "Dudley" was parachuted into the east of the Netherlands one week before Operation Market Garden.
+The first team, code-named "Dudley," was parachuted into the east of the Netherlands one week before Operation Market Garden.
 The next four teams were attached to the Airborne forces that carried out Market Garden.
 After the failure of Market Garden, one Jedburgh team trained (former) resistance men in the liberated South of the Netherlands.
-In April 1945 the last two Dutch Jedburgh teams became operational.
-One team code named "Gambling", was a combined Jedburgh/Special Air Service (SAS) group that was dropped into the centre of the Netherlands to assist the Allied advance.
+In April 1945, the last two Dutch Jedburgh teams became operational.
+One team code-named "Gambling" was a combined Jedburgh/Special Air Service (SAS) group that was dropped into the centre of the Netherlands to assist the Allied advance.
 The last team was parachuted into the Northern Netherlands as part of SAS operation "Amherst".
-Despite the fact that operating in the flat and densely populated Netherlands was very difficult for the Jedburghs, the teams were quite successful.
+Even though operating in the flat and densely populated Netherlands was very difficult for the Jedburghs, the teams were quite successful.

 Belgium

 Section T established some effective networks in Belgium, in part orchestrated by fashion designer Hardy Amies, who rose to the rank of lieutenant colonel.
-Amies adapted names of fashion accessories for use as code words, while managing some of the most murderous and ruthless agents in the field.
+Amies adapted names of fashion accessories for use as code words while managing some of the most murderous and ruthless agents in the field.
 The rapid liberation of the country by Allied forces in September 1944 provided the resistance with little time to stage an uprising.
-They did assist the Allies to bypass German rearguards, and enabled the Allies to capture the vital Port of Antwerp intact.
+They did assist the Allies to bypass German rearguards and enabled the Allies to capture the vital Port of Antwerp intact.

-After Brussels was liberated, Amies outraged his superiors by setting up a Vogue photo-shoot in Belgium.
+After Brussels was liberated, Amies outraged his superiors by setting up a Vogue photo shoot in Belgium.
 In 1946, he was knighted in Belgium for his service with SOE, being named an officer of the Order of the Crown.